 Popular German Destinations for Australian Travellers

-From Berlin's history to Bavaria's beer gardens - here's what draws Australians to Germany.
+From Berlin's history to Bavaria's Alps - here is what draws Australians to Germany.

 Berlin